Kiritow/OpenComputerScripts/DOC_Grab.md

 If the first value is false, the downloading is failed.
 The second value will then be the error message.

 If proxy functions throw an error, Grab will try the default downloader.

+As proxy functions can handle low-level network operations, Grab will give an warning if `--proxy` option presents.

 ## Explaination of programs list